Electron100/butane/README.md

   Butane is slow, but that when given a choice between a simple, straightforward API and eking out the smallest possible overhead, the API will win.
+* WASM support has many limitations.
+  Most notable is that `ForeignKey` and `Many` can only refer to types that have been already declared earlier in the source code.
+  This prevents schemas with circular references.

 ## Migration of Breaking Changes
 ### 0.8